The Portland Spy Ring: Espionage During the Cold War

 So What?

 Most think that the intelligence gained by Soviet forces from the Portland Spy Ring ultimately informed Soviet manufacture of much more efficient submarines and naval technology.
-The Portland Spy Ring therefore tangibly changed the course of the Cold War – the group aided the Soviet government to further their technology programmes, as well as further their understanding of UK naval capabilities.
+The Portland Spy Ring therefore tangibly changed the course of the Cold War – the group aided the Soviet government in furthering their technology programmes, as well as furthering their understanding of UK naval capabilities.

 Background